Northern Croatia: Modern infrastructure

 The Northern Croatia region is at the borders with Hungary and Slovenia.
-The North-South highway corridor provides access to the Adriatic, which is a geographic advantage to the other countries in Southern Europe.
+The north–south highway corridor provides access to the Adriatic, which is a geographic advantage to the other countries in Southern Europe.
 All of North Croatia is connected to the rest of Croatia by highways.
 95% of the houses in the region have sufficient ADSL internet access, and some businesses have used fibre optics to do their business.

 The region has a very well maintained gas network.
+Northern Croatia is well connected by railway.
+The first railway in Croatia was built in Međimurje in 1860, then ruled by Hungary.

+Some of the major lines in Northern Croatia include: